 dhcpcd during my install.
 So, I disable it:

 sudo systemctl stop dhcpcd sudo systemctl disable dhcpcd

-Then, enable the
+Then, I enable the

 sudo systemctl enable NetworkManager sudo systemctl start NetworkManager

-If you use Bluetooth, you need to install
+For Bluetooth support, you need to install

 bluez-utils packages.
 I do not have a Bluetooth, so I cannot show you how to configure it.
 I refer you to the Arch Wiki for that.